Mission & Bylaws

 Section 508. – Regional Directors – There shall be six geographic regions into which all members shall be assigned and from which one director shall be elected for a three-year term.
 The Regions of this Society shall be the North East, South East, North Central, South Central, North West and South West Regions.
 States and territories of the United States as well as the Providences of Canada shall be assigned to the various regions as policy by the Society Board of Directors.

 Section 601.
 The officers of PGMS shall consist of a President, President-Elect, Vice President and Treasurer.
 The term of office shall be one year or until successors are elected.
+Supplier members to the board may not hold one of these offices.

 A.) The officers shall be elected and installed at the annual conference.